-- Before configuring the notifications, ensure to configure the Email Server and send a test email for confirmation.
-Refer to Email Servers. - When upgrading from earlier versions, the notification tasks are migrated as follows:
+• Before configuring the notifications, ensure to configure the Email Server and send a test email for confirmation.
+Refer to Email Servers.

 Upgrade Path Task Status after Migration From 5.11.00 to 5.13.00 Instant notification tasks are migrated as one task per user.
 From 5.12.00 to 5.13.00 Instant notification tasks are migrated as one task per user.
 Batch notification tasks are migrated as one task per user and the tasks will be in disabled state.
 You must enable the tasks for notification.